edrlab/thorium-reader-conformance/src/documents/desktop3/technical-spec.md

 - **Load & Read ebooks**: Thorium Reader Desktop allows you to load an ebook from your computer and read it in a dedicated window.
 - **Organize ebooks**: ebooks can be sorted, tagged, exported, deleted and lending can be managed from the Library window.
 - **Bookmark**: Users can add, comment, tag, modify, sort, access, export and import bookmarks.
-- **Annotate**: Users can add, personalize (with color and stroke), comment, tag, modify, sort, access, export and import annotations.
+- **Annotate**: Users can add, personalize (with color and stroke), comment, tag, modify, sort, access, export and import annotations. **Note:** As of version 3.4.0, annotations and notes are stored exclusively in SQLite for improved performance and reliability.
 - **Filter**: Users can filter ebooks with a range of options, including free text (like search).
 - **Search**: Users can search inside an ebook, list and navigate between search results.
 - **Add & Browse catalogs**: Users can add catalogs in the OPDS format and browse them depending on the options provided by the catalog provider.